J-Ellette/Emu-Soft/next-steps.md

 Do all this while ensuring you do not break any scripts.
 Make a new script_descriptions.md to list the results, names, uses, etc. - listed by folder name."

+### If any of the scripts listed below are redundancies/have already been implemented within the repo, just mark it as complete and skip it.

 ## pytest (COMPLETE)
 Feasibility: Very High
 Why: Test discovery, fixture management, and assertion rewriting are well-understood patterns